CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/LightAndVision.md

 ### Unobscured

-An area is considered unobscured if their is no impetement to a characters vision.
-In such areas, characers roll normal Perception checks that rely on sight.
+An area is considered unobscured if their is no impediment to a character's vision.
+In such areas, characters roll normal Perception checks that rely on sight.

 ### Lightly Obscured